philhoyt/Flipbook-Catalog/README.md

 ## Installation

 1. Install and activate the [Flipbook Block](https://github.com/philhoyt/flipbook-block) plugin.
-2. Download this plugin and upload the `flipbook-catalog` folder to `wp-content/plugins/`, or install it directly from the WordPress admin.
+2. Download the latest `flipbook-catalog.zip` from the [Releases page](https://github.com/philhoyt/flipbook-catalog/releases/latest).
+3. In your WordPress admin, go to **Plugins → Add New Plugin → Upload Plugin**, choose the zip file, and click **Install Now**.
-3. Activate **Flipbook Catalog** from the Plugins screen.
+4. Activate **Flipbook Catalog** from the Plugins screen.
-4. A new **Catalogs** menu item will appear in your WordPress admin.
+5. A new **Catalogs** menu item will appear in your WordPress admin.
 Start adding your PDFs.

 ## Getting Started